Tuesday, April 30, 2013

 Grandmother (part III)

-We drove down to St. Simons Friday night.
-Joann called and asked me what memories I had of Grandmother because she was putting together what she wanted to say.
+We drove to St. Simons Friday night.
+Joann called and asked what memories I had of Grandmother because she was putting together what she wanted to say.
 Dad wanted her to speak during Grandmother’s memorial service.
-The fond memories that came to my mind were of Grandmother’s house over the river.
-We would go there frequently when I was young.
-I remember fishing and catching a sting ray.
-I have a love of crabbing which resulted from the many times we crabbed at her house.
-Once I caught a snapping turtle in my crab net too!

-The more recent memories were of my kid’s playing cards with her.
-They would play “Go Fish”, “War”, and other games.
-They really looked forward to spending special time with her.
+My recent memories are of my kids’ playing cards with her, such as "Go Fish," "War," and others.
+They had looked forward to spending special time with her.

 I got up early Saturday morning and went to the beach to take pictures.
-I took a few while I was thinking of Grandmother.
-It was hard to believe she was not here anymore.
+I took a few while thinking of Grandmother.
+It is hard to believe she is not here anymore.

 Thursday, April 11, 2013